 Exercise boosts production of new brain cells, slows down brain cell aging, and improves the flow of nutrients to the brain.

-It can also increase your levels of dopamine, serotonin, and norepinephrine, a dual-purpose stress hormone/neurotransmitter that helps you respond to stressful situations.
-(73)
+It can also increase levels of dopamine, serotonin, and norepinephrine.

-Dr. John Ratey, renowned psychiatrist and author of Spark: The Revolutionary New Science of Exercise and the Brain, has extensively studied the effects of physical exercise on the brain.
+John Ratey, MD, renowned psychiatrist and author of Spark: The Revolutionary New Science of Exercise and the Brain, has extensively studied the effects of physical exercise on the brain.

-He found that exercise raises baseline levels of dopamine by promoting the growth of new brain cell receptors.
+He found that exercise raises baseline levels of dopamine by promoting the growth of new receptors.

 But you don’t need to exercise strenuously to boost your brain in this way.